OpenSaasAU/ecs-node-continuous-deployment/README.md

 #### [Load Balancer](templates/load-balancer.yaml)

-  An Application Load Balancer to be used for traffic to the sample application.
+  Not used in the current configuration

 #### [VPC](templates/vpc.yaml)